Maulik176/LingoHack25-GlobalOnboard/README.md

 ## ✅ Hackathon Compliance & Notes

 - All code, UI, and assets created fresh during **LingoHack25**.
-- No backend dependencies — pure Next.js frontend, perfect for Netlify/Vercel deployment.
 - API keys are required only for translation features; none are checked into the repo.
 - Want more locales?
 Add them to `SUPPORTED_LOCALES` + `i18n.json`, re-run the CLI, and you’re done.

 ---

 ### 💬 Questions for Judges?
-Open an issue or ping the team — we’d love to show how GlobalOnboard can become the multilingual onboarding cockpit for any global company.
+Open an issue or ping me — I'd love to show how GlobalOnboard can become the multilingual onboarding cockpit for any global company.